Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 Pre-hospital thrombolytic therapy is a new treatment paradigm that can dramatically change patient outcomes.
-Several studies have shown that trained pre-hospital professionals may identify ST-segment elevation with 12 lead ECGs, thereby, may play a role in pre-hospital administration of thrombolytic or advance notification to the coronary care facility.
+Several studies have shown that trained pre-hospital professionals may identify ST-segment elevation with 12 lead ECGs, thereby playing a role in pre-hospital administration of thrombolytic or advance notification to the coronary care facility.
 However, pre-hospital fibrinolysis is safe and reasonable when administered by skilled and first responders.
 Tissue plasminogen activator, alteplase, or modified forms of it reteplase or tenecteplase are commonly used fibrinolytic agents in pre-hospital settings.
-Reteplase or Tenecteplase is preferable for their convenient single or doublebolus dosing.
+Reteplase or tenecteplase is preferable for their convenient single or doublebolus dosing.
 Besides, to ensure standard out of hospital thrombolytic treatment, appropriate protocols with checklists, interpretation, and transmission of 12 lead ECG, advanced cardiac life support (ACLS) training, and uninterrupted availability of medical direction is mandatory.

-When fibrinolytic used in acute ischemic stroke, strict blood pressure monitoring and control are essential to prevent hemorrhagic complications with goal blood pressure less than 180/110 mmHg.
+When fibrinolytic is used in acute ischemic stroke, strict blood pressure monitoring and control are essential to prevent hemorrhagic complications with goal blood pressure less than 180/110 mmHg.
 Adjunctive therapies with anticoagulants and antiplatelet should be avoided within 24 hours of thrombolytic treatment for acute ischemic stroke.
 An emergent CT scan of the brain is necessary if there is a change in neurologic examination during or after thrombolytic administration in the setting of acute ischemic stroke.